- China Tours +

 Take a walk along the river, and take in the gorgeous sights of the Pudong skyscrapers from different perspectives.
 All the crown jewels of the city are right in front of you.

 Turning away from the Huangpu River you can see colonial architecture on the other side of the road.
 If you choose to go at night, even better!
-The bling is worth it.
+A cool way to enjoy the night view is to take a private convertible jeep.

 All along the Bund and nearby are hotels, restaurants, and other buildings offering superb Shanghai skyline views.